 The IEEE Favicon (short for "favorites icon") is a 16x16 pixel square icon that appears in the latest versions of digital browsers' address bars, tabs, and bookmarks.
 The 57x57 pixel square icon can be used for the Apple iPhone, iPod Touch and/or iPad.

-All official IEEE sites are encouraged to use the IEEE Favicon as a way to improve user experience and leverage the IEEE brand.
+All official IEEE sites are required to use the IEEE Favicon or an approved IEEE sub-brand Favicon, as a way to improve user experience and leverage the IEEE brand.

 IEEE digital site header requirements are as follows and should be displayed in accordance with the IEEE Visual Identity Guidelines (PDF 4.8 MB).